The examination of historical sales data to identify patterns and trends that may influence future demand.

 - Data collection: Historical data related to a specific variable or phenomenon is collected over a period of time.
 This data can be quantitative (e.g., sales figures, stock prices) or qualitative (e.g., customer feedback, survey responses).

-- Analysis of patterns: The plotted data is analyzed to identify any recurring patterns or trends.
+- Analysis of patterns: The plotted data is analysed to identify any recurring patterns or trends.
 This involves observing the direction (upward, downward, or flat) and magnitude of the trend over time.

 - Quantification of trend: The trend's magnitude is quantified using various methods such as calculating the slope or growth rate.
 This helps to assess the strength and significance of the trend.